kianryan/kianryan.github.io/_posts/2015-09-03-parkruns-or-how-i-put-one-foot-in-front-of-the-other.md

 But I did decide that I really needed to learn how to swim, and increase my ability to run.

 Due to things that happened last year, I found myself running.
 Just a few kilometers at first through Woodhead, I then increased my distance and stamina over the year.
-Where it was just pure hell, it&#8217;s now an enjoyable experience.
+Where it was just pure hell, it’s now an enjoyable experience.

 Earlier in the year, Nick introduced me to [Parkruns](http://www.parkrun.org.uk/).
-These are timed, national, weekly 5k runs run in local &#8230; parks.
-They&#8217;re free, you run to your own pace, and with a printed barcode, your results are tracked online.
-They&#8217;re everywhere, and people of all paces run, from 14 minuters to 45 minuters and those pushing buggies.
+These are timed, national, weekly 5k runs run in local … parks.
+They’re free, you run to your own pace, and with a printed barcode, your results are tracked online.
+They’re everywhere, and people of all paces run, from 14 minuters to 45 minuters and those pushing buggies.
 You can even walk chunks of it if it helps.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/65498151@N07/20202330655/in/album-72157656051902362/" title="Event 225-142"><img src="https://farm1.staticflickr.com/403/20202330655_53246269c9_k.jpg"   alt="Event 225-142" /></a>

 This week I completed my [tenth](http://www.parkrun.org.uk/bolton/results/athletehistory/?athleteNumber=1569766).
-There&#8217;s milestone t-shirts for 50, 100, and 200 runs.
+There’s milestone t-shirts for 50, 100, and 200 runs.
 I am quite determined to at least make it for the 50.
 Having that constant weekly event running in the background is a good motivator to get me out training a few times a week.

-If you run at all, it&#8217;s well worth you taking a look at your [local one](http://www.parkrun.org.uk/events/events/).
+If you run at all, it’s well worth you taking a look at your [local one](http://www.parkrun.org.uk/events/events/).